glzbcrt/glzbcrt/README.md

 ### Hi there 👋

 George here, partner solution architect @ Microsoft!
-Here you will find my repositories.
+Here you will find my repositories, some books and repositories I recommend.

 ### 📫 How to reach me:
 You can reach me using the following e-mails: